dataswift/open-source-developer-portal/app/guides/sandbox-setup/03-enable-sdk-sandbox-mode.md

 # Using an SDK?
 Enable Sandbox mode

-To use the Sandbox environment with our API V2 SDKs, either set the environment to `sandbox` or provide `https://api-uat.dwolla.com/` as the hostname if using a Swagger Client.
+To use the Sandbox environment with our API V2 SDKs, either set the environment to `sandbox` or provide `https://api-uat.dwolla.com/` as the hostname if using a Swagger client.

 ```raw
 not available